Fossil fuel divestment is a moral imperative, a political strategy, and a prudent financial choice.

 The UBC Board of Governors' response to divestment has been a fundamentally inadequate and flawed process.

-The Board's decision to reject our divestment proposal was based on an alarmingly wrong interpretation of their own legal mandate, a set of illogical and nearly impossible to satisfy criteria, and resulted in the creation of a deeply flawed "Sustainable Future Fund."
+The Board's decision to reject our divestment proposal was based on an alarmingly wrong interpretation of their own legal mandate and a set of illogical and nearly impossible to satisfy criteria.

 The Board's lack of consultation and consideration of evidence is embarrassing compared to the thorough consideration of divestment undertaken by other Canadian Universities.